zaiste/zaiste.net/content/programming/nodejs/howtos/redirect-output-to-file-nodejs.md

 +++
-title = "How to Redirect Output to a File in Node.js" [taxonomies] topics = [ "Node.js", "JavaScript" ]
+title = "Redirect Output to a File in Node.js" [taxonomies] topics = ["Node.js", "JavaScript"]
 +++

 Create a writeable stream using `fs.createWriteStream` with the `a` (append) flag: